giampaolo/psutil/docs/index.rst

   .. method:: children(recursive=False)

-    Return the children of this process as a list of :Class:`Process` objects, preemptively checking whether PID has been reused.
+    Return the children of this process as a list of :Class:`Process` objects.
     If recursive is `True` return all the parent descendants.
     Pseudo code example assuming *A == this process*:
     ::